httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 specific to an application, an identifier for that application SHOULD form a prefix to the header field name, separated by a "-".

+For example, if the "example" application needs to create three headers, they might be called "example-foo", "example-bar" and "example-baz".
+Note that the primary motivation here is to avoid consuming more generic header names, not to reserve a portion of the namespace for the application;
+see {{!RFC6648}} for related considerations.

 The semantics of existing HTTP header fields MUST NOT be re-defined without updating their registration or defining an extension to them (if allowed).
 For example, an application using HTTP cannot specify that the `Location` header has a special meaning in a certain context.